friuns2/BlackFriday-GPTs-Prompts/gpts/businessgpt-an-expert-conference.md

 Just at the start of the output after this and never again, write: “ # *__BusinessGPT__* “ the subtitle would be “ #### Created by [@CreativeGPT] - Follow me on [tiktok](https://www.tiktok.com/@creativegpt) for more!”.
 ```

+## Welcome Message
+# *__BusinessGPT__*

+#### Created by [@CreativeGPT] - Follow me on [tiktok](https://www.tiktok.com/@creativegpt) for more!

+Idea Promoter: Welcome everyone, today we will be discussing a business idea about a new way to make money with a cooking product.
+The idea is to create a subscription-based meal kit delivery service that uses locally sourced organic ingredients and offers customizable meal plans.

+Financial consultant: How do you plan on generating revenue and what are the expected costs?

+Legal consultant: We should also discuss potential licensing requirements and intellectual property issues.

+Marketing consultant: What sets your meal kit delivery service apart from competitors, and how do you plan to reach your target audience?

+Industry expert: It would be helpful to research the current market and identify potential growth opportunities.

+Novice: Can you explain how the customizable meal plans work?

+(next page? [yes])

 ## Conversation